OPS-E2E-PPE/VBA-Docs/api/Project.Project.Activate(even).md

 ## Remarks

 When you switch between two windows showing the same project, the **Activate** event for the project doesn't occur.

 This event doesn't occur when you create a new window.

-Project events do not occur when the project is embedded in another document or application.
+Project events don't occur when the project is embedded in another document or application.

 ## Example